ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 as certificates and keys, implementations are responsible for exposing types appropriate for the platform / language environment.

-Applications SHOULD use common safe defaults for values such as TLS ciphersuite whenever possible.
+Applications SHOULD use common safe defaults for values such as TLS ciphersuites whenever possible.
 However, as discussed in {{?RFC8922}}, many transport security protocols require specific security parameters and constraints from the client at the time of configuration and actively during a handshake.

-The set of security parameters defined here are not exhaustive, but illustrative.
+The set of security parameters defined here is not exhaustive, but illustrative.
 Implementations SHOULD expose an equivalent to the parameters listed below to allow for sufficient configuration of security parameters, but the details are expected to vary based on platform and implementation constraints.